Reinforz/platform-status-blog/README.md

 To create a webhook for a discord server go to a Discord server's settings and follow the path of "`Apps` > `Integrations` > `Webhooks` > `New Webhook`".
 The webhook should be created now.
 Click on it and then click on "`Copy Url`" as we need it to send messages to discord.

 We also have to make HTTP requests in our script.
-There are a lot of packages available in NPM0101010101010101 but I will go with `node-fetch` in this tutorial.
+There are a lot of packages available in NPM but I will go with `node-fetch` in this tutorial.
 The `node-fetch` package only needs to be installed if your node version is less than `18` as it is build into `node` otherwise.
 We will install it by using the following command:
 ```bash
 npm install node-fetch
 ```